baludoddi/gatsby-starter-netlify-cms/src/pages/index.md

   title: Why Primity's IVR / Auto Phone Receptionist
   description: >-
-    Built using  next-generation mobile cloud communications technology, Primity instantly gives you a virtual phone number that will answer you current phone number at a very low cost with great features.
-Add 24X7 call answering to you phone to give callers you location, business hours, web site and/or review link and voice mail.
+    Built using  next-generation mobile cloud communications technology, Primity instantly gives you a virtual phone number that will answer your current phone number at a very low cost with great features.

+    Primity add 24X7 call answering to your phone to give callers your location, business hours, web site and/or review link, voice mail or forward to a live person.

     Primity work s with your current land line or mobile phone.
 All setup, management and notification is done using you mobile phone, giving you a 2nd Primity number that has its own calling, texting, voicemail and notifications.
 description: >-
   Primity is the ultimate solution for medium and small businesses that need a low cost easy to manager call answering system.
 It is a great solution for